Researcher / Editor / Educator / Curator

 My name is Barbora Prihodova.
-I am a writer, editor, curator, and teacher with a strong academic background and extensive professional experience in the field of theatre, performance design/scenography, and visual arts.
+I am a researcher, editor, curator, and educator with a strong academic background and extensive professional experience in the field of theatre, performance design/scenography, and visual arts.

 My writing, curatorial and research projects bridge Europe and North America, particularly through my long-term collaboration with Prague Quadrennial, the world’s largest festival and exhibit dedicated to performance design and space.

 Whether I write, edit, curate, or teach, I advocate for the significance of theatre arts as a powerful cultural, social and political force.
 My practice grows from genuine care for the arts and the people who make it.

 I work independently with artists and scholars to document, analyze, and promote their practices.
 I guide them through the writing process of grant applications, artist statements, academic papers, theses/dissertations, and promotional materials.